rdkit/rdkit/Docs/Book/GettingStartedWithContributing.md

 ### Coding Standards

-As discussed in the Python section above, there is no official formal style guide for RDKit, but we recommend following the suggestions below:
-- Generally the toolkit uses camelCase.
-Class and namespace names start with an upper-case letter (e.g. ExplicitBitVect), function and method names starting with a lower-case letter (e.g. getNumAtoms()).
-- Local variable names are usually lower-case, but sometimes use either snake_case or camelCase.
-- We follow the formatting suggestions from [Google's C++ style guidelines](https://google.github.io/styleguide/cppguide.html).
 - Use of an auto-formatter (e.g. [clang-format](http://clang.llvm.org/docs/ClangFormat.html)) is strongly recommended.
 This can be integrated with editors, but note that at least version 3.8 of clang-format is required as the configuration files are not backwards compatible.
 There is a .clang-format config file at the root of the repository; code layout should be based on this configuration.
 - The public classes / functions exposed in the API are typically declared in the header file, and the underlying definition is in the C++ file of the same name.
 - Use multi-line comments in the header file to document code: